 For the inflammation caused by Hashi’s, patients might use good supplements like Astaxanthin, Turmeric, Ginger and more.

-WHY DID MY HASHI’S GET WORSE ON DESICCATED THYROID (and even Synthroid and other T4 meds)?
-Easy answer: patients have noticed that if they stayed on lower doses too long and/or didn’t raise high enough, quick enough, it fed the attack, not stopped it.
+I KEEP READING THAT WE SHOULDN’T BE ON NDT IF WE HAVE HASHI’S. IS THAT TRUE?
+Not according to a huge body of Hashi’s patients who reported they have soared with NDT.
+Granted, patients have noticed that if they stayed on lower doses too long and/or didn’t raise high enough, quick enough, it fed the attack, not stopped it.
 You then have further swelling in your throat, or hair loss, or high anxiety, or a raise in your antibodies…and heightened hypo symptoms with a higher TSH.
 And doctors who aren’t knowledgeable about desiccated thyroid might put you back on synthetics, or take you off your meds completely.
 The solution discovered by patients is to raise the desiccated thyroid faster and according to the elimination of symptoms and NOT labs.
 Many seem to end up in the 2-5 grains area to stop that attack.
 This is where individuality comes in.

 A caveat: some have noted that it will be impossible to raise well if you have developed a cortisol issue or low iron.
 Those need to be tested correctly and results understood.
 Also, many Hashi’s patients need to be off gluten, use selenium to help lower antibodies, or use Low Dose Naltrexone for more stubborn cases (prescription by your doc).
 Some patients report that their iodine use greatly lowered antibodies, but they needed to use supporting nutrients because of the detox.